Marc-Aradillas/Telco_Project/README.md

 ----------------------------------

+# Project Description
-# Project-Description : Analyzing Customer Churn Factors for Predictive Insights
+* Analyzing Customer Churn Factors for Predictive Insights

 **The Telco Telecommunication company provides phone, internet, streaming and other add-on services to their customers.
 This project will involve analysis of the various elements of customer churns to determine if they increase or decrease the probability of customer churn  **